AntMoore/cli-kit/README.md

 # cli-kit
-A collection of useful CLI commands for various scenarios
+A collection of useful CLI commands for various scenarios, built for Windows machines.

+## Requirements

+In order to implement these scripts as suggested in [Loading the scripts](#loading-the-scripts), and to run some of the scripts themselves, you will require the [jq package](https://jqlang.org/).

 ## Available scripts
 | **Name**                     | **Command**    | **Aliases**     | **Flags**  | **Description**                                                                 | **Location**           |